Back to home

 VAT in the Digital Age (ViDA)

-Keep track of legislative proposals that embrace digitalization and modernize the EU VAT system
+Keep track of the legislative package that embraces digitalization and modernizes and improves the EU VAT system

 Outline Tax Dossier